 The Internet and mobile technology has prompted a new generation of digital health interventions that leverage websites and mobile apps to promote positive health behavior change.
-It is estimated that over 40,000 mobile health apps are available for download on mobile electronic devices, with functions ranging from health education and self-diagnosis, to medication reminders.
-The mobile health app market continues to grow at an outstanding pace.
+It is estimated that over 100,000 mobile health apps are available for download on mobile electronic devices, with functions ranging from health education and self-diagnosis to medication reminders.

-Limited rigorous, scientific evaluation of these applications provides little evidence of their usage, safety and effectiveness for providers and patients alike.
+However, limited rigorous, scientific evaluation of these applications provides little evidence of their usage, safety and effectiveness for providers and patients alike.
 In October 2013, the U.S. Food and Drug Administration (FDA) released guidance on the regulation of mobile medical devices, which include some medical apps.
 This guidance emphasized the need for further research and evaluation of current and forthcoming products within the expanding digital health field.
-The FDA’s call to action prompted the experts at CIRP to engage with software engineers and mobile app developers to build the resources necessary for greater accountability in digital health, and ultimately enable more positive health outcomes as applied to injury issues.
+The FDA’s call to action prompted the DHI team at CHOP to engage with healthcare, research, and technology industry stakeholders to build the resources and knowledge necessary for greater accountability in digital health and ultimately enable more positive health outcomes.

-CIRP's Digital Health Initiative is taking a systematic approach to digital health intervention evaluation as applied to injury problems.
+The Digital Health Initiative (DHI) is taking a systematic approach to digital health intervention development and evaluation.
 This four-pronged approach includes:

-- creating digital health interventions and refining them through usability testing
+- creating digital health interventions and refining them through agile development processes and usability testing

 - building innovative technology and tools to simplify rigorous, yet pragmatic, health outcome evaluation of digital health applications